GluuFederation/docs-ce-prod/docs/source/integration/saas/office.md

 ## Requirements

-- A Gluu Server with the Shibboleth IDP installed; Gluu Server v3.1.2.
+- A Gluu Server with the Shibboleth IDP installed
 - An O365 account with administrative privilege.
 - ADFS which will act as 'Service Provider' to Gluu Server.
 O365 will be connected to ADFS.